What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 Mgvimevi Convent

-Being quite a bit up off the ground, you might be looking forward to the panoramic views into the landscape, right?
+Being quite a bit up off the ground, you might be looking forward to the panoramic views of the landscape, right?
 Well... if you keep your gaze up and ignore the ugly industrial area that’s right below Mgvimevi Convent, you will be able to see some hills!
 But the church is why you’re here.
 Keep that in mind so you’re expectations aren’t radically different from the reality.

 While Mgvimevi Convent may not boast the same fame as other religious sites in Georgia, it’s still worth exploring.
 If you’re visiting this spot after Chiatura, you’ll feel like you’ve found heaven itself.